Blue Ridge Mountains From Asheville

 Driving An RV on The Blue Ridge Parkway

-However, we definitely don’t want to deter you from your RV road trip along the Blue Ridge Parkway, but we do want to make you aware of some things so you are prepared.
+However, we don’t want to deter you from your RV road trip along the Blue Ridge Parkway, but we want to make you aware of some things so you are prepared.

 Things To Know:

-• There are 26 curved tunnels of varying heights along the Blue Ridge Parkway.
-Be sure you know your RV’s height in comparison to the height of the tunnels to see if you can fit and pass through them.
+- Tunnel Height: There are 26 curved tunnels of varying heights along the Blue Ridge Parkway.
+Be sure you know your RV’s height compared to the height of the tunnels to see if you can fit and pass through them.
 Some RVers avoid the section of the Parkway between Waynesville and Cherokee, NC, where the lowest tunnel heights are located.

-• Tree branches can hang low over the roadways so be careful to not damage your rig.
+- Vegetation: Tree branches can hang low over the roadways, so be careful not to damage your rig.

 Want More Information?!